The trafficking of pangolin scales from West Africa to Viet Nam

 This case is the first concerning pangolin scales of this volume that the Environmental Police in Viet Nam has worked on.
 It highlights the trust that the agency has put in the WJC as they were willing to react to our information in a time-critical manner.

-Watch this undercover video of Operation Pluto, where traders take WJC investigators to a location where they story large volumes of pangolin scales.
-They show the scales to the investigators and tell them price per kg and payment methods.
+Watch this undercover video of Operation Pluto, where traders rummage through large sacks containing pangolin scales while talking about price per kg and payment methods.